BasilOmsha/BasilOmsha/README.md

 #### 🔭 2024 Goals:

-- Build a immersive personal portfolio with Three.js and WebGL
+- Build an immersive personal portfolio with Three.js and WebGL
 - Learn more about open source communities and contribute to them.

 ## 🚀 Skills